frankligy/BMIN7099/markdown/shell_bootcamp.md

 # Linux shell commands

 This markdown file aims to provide an overview of commonly-used Linux commands, as we will be using a series of bioinformatics tools throughout the course on Linux environment.
 This is not a comprehensive Linux tutorial but just some basic ones for students who may not familiar with using terminal.
+Click [here](https://www.youtube.com/watch?v=zAJiXIcHtAU) for the video demo.

 ## What is terminal?